lynchdonala/Heatmiser-for-home-assistant/docs/services.md

 These have the following parameters in common:

 - Name - The name of the profile to create or update
+- Mode - Controls the operation mode.
+Options are:
+  - `create` - Create a new profile.
+Profile name must not already exist
+  - `update` - Updates an existing profile.
+The profile name must exist and the profile must be a timer profile (as opposed to a heating profile)
-- Update - If set to `false` (the default) the service will be in create mode and the supplied name must not exist already.
-If set to `true`, the supplied name must exist and it must be for a heating profile
+  - `upsert` - Update or create a profile.
+If the profile name already exists, it must be for a timer profile (as opposed to a heating profile)
 - On Times and Off Times - Supply the times to turn on and off
   - Times must be supplied in `HH:MM` 24h format
   - For 24HR mode, supply `sunday_on_times` and `sunday_off_times`